croquet/virtual-dom/README.md

 and point your browser to an example such as `localhost:8000/apps/text-chat.html`.
 There is an equivalent server written in Python (server.py), for those who don't install Node.js but has Python.

-Alternatively, You can run `npm install`, modify the `import` statments to refer to use the npm package (namely, `@croquet/croquet`), and use a bundler.
+Alternatively, you can specify `@croquet/croquet` as dependency in package.json and use a bundler.
 Howeever, the expander code requires the class and method names are retained.
 Refer to the Deployment section below for more information.

 ## Deployment